Ford's First Car- The Quadricycle

 Ford sold only a few Quadricycle's for about $200 each.
 A delivery wagon Quadricycle was later designed, but also didn't sell well.
 The money from selling the Quadricycle went into developing and building his second car, the Model A. He later bought back his first Quadricycle in 1902, one year before Ford Motors was created.
 If you take a look at the Model A, you can clearly see elements of the Quadricycle.
 Although the Model A had a steering column, a larger engine, and a back seat, it still retained the buggy-like appearance and bicycle like wheels.
 It really could be said that without the Quadricycle, it is possible Ford Motors may never have come about.

 Today, there are still replicas of the Quadricycle being made.
 They are hand made from a company in the UK.
 Some car enthusiasts enjoy building replicas of this iconic car.
 There are places that you can go to see a replica of the Ford Quadriycle.
 The Henry Ford in Detroit, for example, has a Quadricyle as a part of their exhibits.
 This car was the beginning of Henry Ford's iconic business.
 Without this first successful automobile, perhaps the Ford Company may never have been created, and the assembly line gone undiscovered.
 This car was the beginning of affordable automobiles for the American public, and the beginning of a new age.

-If you liked this hub, or found anything wrong, please let me know in the comments below!
+If you enjoyed this hub, please let me know in the comments below!

 Have you ever heard of the Quadricycle?